 Having engaged, happy customers not only helps make your business more successful, but it also makes your job worth going to every day.
 When you open your doors on day one, it’s pretty easy to remember the important details of your first clients’ lives; birthdays, family events, career successes.
-As with any relationship, these are the details that form strong bonds and create customers that will stay with you for a long time.
+This will help build member relationships and as with any relationship, these are the details that form strong bonds and create customers that will stay with you for a long time.

 As your member base grows, it becomes increasingly more difficult to have enough time in the day for those meaningful conversations—it’s not that you don’t want to, but if you spent even just five minutes a day with 200 members, that wouldn’t leave you with time to do much else.
 It is, of course, still vital to engage your customers.
 As with so many parts of your business, having systems in place helps to ensure that your customers know how important they are to you should be a key part of your operations.